-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Carma

-Carma, based out of Detroit, has pilot programs running in Chicago and Columbus, Ohio, and is focused on the mainstream car shopper as well as the dealer/retailer side of things.
-While it doesn't have a hard and fast list of vehicles which will be offered, the founders are clear that they will not be catering to any kind of commercial customer.
+Carma, based out of Detroit, has pilot programs running in Columbus, Ohio, and Chicago and is focused on the mainstream car shopper as well as the dealer/retailer side of things.
+While it doesn't have a hard and fast list of vehicles that will be offered, the founders are clear that they won't be catering to any kind of commercial customer.
 Lyft and Uber drivers, look elsewhere.
 Drivers are required to be 21 years of age and have a clean driving record.

 Originally published March 19, 2018, and regularly updated.